Back

 Dates for the virtual interviews are as follows:

-Our interview day allows the opportunity for formal one on one interviews with multiple faculty, along with an opportunity to see our training facilities virtually.
-All applicants will have the opportunity to interact with current interns.
+Our interview day allows the opportunity for formal one-on-one interviews with a faculty member, as well as an opportunity to see our training facilities virtually.
+Applicants will also have an informal discussion session with current interns.

 Full brochure: https://www.va.gov/cheyenne-health-care/work-with-us/internships-and-fellowships/